When Should Someone With Dementia Go Into a Care Home?

 Unless they qualify for local authority funded support or NHS continuing healthcare, people living with dementia have to pay for their own care.
 Your loved one could also qualify for NHS-funded nursing care if they aren’t eligible for NHS continuing healthcare.

-The average cost of the dementia care homes we list is:
+The average weekly cost of self-funded care in the dementia care homes we list is:

 For more information, we have an article explaining care home costs throughout the UK.